 Gorilla families and gorilla permits in rushaga sector of Bwindi impenetrable National Park is one of the core reasons as to why you should choose to trek gorillas in the southern part of this National Park.
 Are you looking at a memorable gorilla trek in Africa?
 Then make Uganda as part of your trip and to be specific, a trip to Bwindi Impenetrable National Park to be a witness of the majestic mountain Gorilla as they thrive in the wild and it will be worth all the money spent and more.
 Gorillas in Uganda can also be found in Mgahinga National Park where we have one Gorilla Family.
-Encounter Africa safaris offers you the best experience and ensures that you get the best out your Uganda tour and with a few days on your sleeve, you don’t have to miss.
+Encounter Africa safaris offers you the best experience and ensure that you get the best out your Uganda tour and with a few days on your sleeve, you don’t have to miss.

-This group was created in 2012 after splitting up from Kahungye group, the group gets its name from its head Busingye meaning “peace” which ironically he is not, Busingye is known for picking fights amongst other groups.
-The group started with 7 members but now it has been able to grow up to 8 members and is thriving from grabbing females from other males and this is a sign of power.
+This group was created in 2012 after splitting up from Kahungye group.
+The group gets its name from its head Busingye meaning “peace” which ironically he is not, Busingye is known for picking fights amongst other groups.
+The group started with 7 members, but now it has been able to grow up to 8 members and is thriving from grabbing females from other males, and this is a sign of power.

-As mentioned above Gorilla permits are issued by Uganda wildlife Authority and they issue a maximum of 40 permits for Rushaga sector.
-The Gorilla permit costs USD600.00 at the moment but it has been proposed that with effect from Next year July the price of the Gorilla permit will be increased to USD700.00 per person per trek.
+As mentioned above, Gorilla permits are issued by Uganda wildlife Authority, and they issue a maximum of 40 permits for Rushaga sector.
+The Gorilla permit costs USD600.00 at the moment, but it has been proposed that with effect from Next year July the price of the Gorilla permit will be increased to USD700.00 per person per trek.

-Gorilla Habituation permits are also available on sell for tracking and this permit allows you to spend 4 hours with the Gorillas at USD1500.00 per person and only 4 slots are available for this for you to buy on to.
+Gorilla Habituation permits are also available on sell for tracking, and this permit allows you to spend 4 hours with the Gorillas at USD1500.00 per person and only 4 slots are available for this for you to buy on to.
 Encounter Africa Safaris will help you secure these permits and your trip to see the Gorillas as we have made such an experience a memorable one for many clients in the past.

 Rushaga located in the south of Bwindi impenetrable National park can be easily accessed from either Entebbe in Uganda or Kigali in Rwanda.
-From Entebbe you can either take a domestic flight to Kisoro Airstrip which is one and a half hours flight or embark on the 8-9 hours scenic drive from Entebbe to Bwindi will take you via the Equator at Kayabwe and have a stop in Mbarara for lunch then proceed with the scenic drive.
+From Entebbe you can either take a domestic flight to Kisoro Airstrip which is one and a half hours flight or embark on the 8-9 hours scenic drive to Bwindi will take you via the Equator at Kayabwe and have a stop in Mbarara for lunch then proceed with the scenic drive.
 While if you choose to start the trip from Rwanda, the drive is relatively short for 4-5 hours which tales you via the genocide museum of Kigali then to Bwindi.

-For more information about gorilla families and gorilla permits in rushaga sector of Bwindi impenetrable National Park and how to book tours to that sector of the park, feel free to contact Encounter Africa safaris and we will be more than glad to tailor you a safari of a lifetime.
+For more information about gorilla families and gorilla permits in rushaga sector of Bwindi Impenetrable National Park and how to book tours to that sector of the park, feel free to contact Encounter Africa safaris, and we will be more than glad to tailor you a safari of a lifetime.
 Encounter Africa safaris is highly reviewed on safari bookings as well as trip advisor.
-For more comments and recommendations about our service please look no further than these two platforms.
+For more comments and recommendations about our service, please look no further than these two platforms.